How Stepan, Ukraine’s most famous cat, escaped the war to safety

 On Wednesday, nearly two weeks later, Stepan’s more than 1 million followers breathed a collective sigh of relief.
 He was safe and in France.

 Stepan is one of the most famous pets in the world.
-He amassed a huge following on Instagram and TikTok for his Grumpy Cat-esque nonchalant expressions.
-Usually posed next to a large glass of wine or a cocktail, Stepan’s solo, at-home parties have entertained millions, including many celebrity followers.
+He has amassed a huge following on Instagram and TikTok for his Grumpy Cat-esque nonchalant expressions, and he’s often posed next to a large glass of wine or a cocktail.
+Stepan’s solo, at-home parties have entertained millions, including many celebrity followers.
 Stars like Britney Spears, Diane Kruger and Hailey Bieber have shared Stepan’s photos and videos.
-Last November, he appeared in an ad for Valentino.
+In November, he appeared in an ad for Valentino.

 Stepan the Cat with Zelensky#LoveYouStepan #Ukraine pic.twitter.com/vhHRHyYztQ— Giant Military Cats (@giantcat9) March 8, 2022

-But when Kharkiv, a city in northeast Ukraine came under attack and Russia bombed the city’s Freedom Square and opera house, Stepan and his owner, known to followers as Anna, took shelter in a dark basement for a week.
-Without electricity, Stepan’s account went dark and followers feared the worst.
-Many left desperate, frantic comments and even launched a hunt for the cat in its native city to no avail.
+But then Kharkiv, a city in northeastern Ukraine, came under attack, and Russia bombed the city’s Freedom Square and opera house.
+Stepan’s owner, known to followers as Anna, lost electricity, and they took shelter in a basement.
+Stepan’s account went dark and followers feared the worst.
+Many left desperate, frantic comments and even launched a hunt for the cat in his native city to no avail.

 “I started checking the account every single day to make sure they were okay,” Kalina Newman, 24, a graduate student in Washington, said.
 “It’s a testament to how powerful these Internet figures can be.”

 Last year, the association named Stepan one of the world’s top petfluencers.
-So, when Maria Grazhina Chaplin, the association’s CEO and founder, found out about Stepan’s plight, she sprung into action.
+So, when Maria Grazhina Chaplin, the association’s CEO and founder, found out about Stepan’s plight, she sprang into action.

 There was widespread relief and rejoicing when Stepan’s account announced on Wednesday that he and his owner were finally safe.
 “My favorite cat I follow on Instagram in Kharkiv has made it to safety in France as refugee,” tweeted the author Ben Judah.
 Others posted photos celebrating the occasion.